Sidney Browne: Nursing career

 and in 1884 had her first overseas posting during the Anglo-Egyptian War.
 For her work in the Mahdist War she received the Khedive's Star and the Egyptian medal and clasp (1885).
 Browne's postings took her to Malta (1887–1890), Ireland (Curragh Camp), Woolwich (Herbert Hospital) and Aldershot, rising steadily through the ranks.

 Browne was posted to active service in the Second Boer War from October 1899, where over the next three years she was superintending sister at three different base hospitals, for which she received the Royal Red Cross.
 Significant reforms of medical services led to the establishment of an army nursing service.
-In 1902, Browne was returned to England for her next post as the first Matron-in Chief of the newly created Queen Alexandra's Imperial Military Nursing Service (QAIMNS) — now Queen Alexandra's Royal Army Nursing Corps — where she introduced rigorous training procedures.
+In 1902, Browne was returned to England for her next post as the first Matron-in-Chief of the newly created Queen Alexandra's Imperial Military Nursing Service (QAIMNS) — now Queen Alexandra's Royal Army Nursing Corps — where she introduced rigorous training procedures.
 She retired from the Army in 1906 at age 55, which gave her the time to be an active campaigner for the state registration of nurses.
+She was succeeded as Matron-in-Chief of QAIMNS by Caroline Keer.

-Browne was still concerned about the lack of trained nurses available to the army and, with Elisabeth Haldane, established the Territorial Force Nursing Service, a civilian trained nursing reserve, in 1908, for which she became Matron-in-Chief from 1910.
-With the outbreak of the First World War in 1914, Browne was responsible for the mobilisation of the Territorial Force Nursing Service, and its expansion from 3,000 to 7,000 nurses.
+Browne was still concerned about the lack of trained nurses available to the army and, with Elisabeth Haldane, established the Territorial Force Nursing Service (TFNS), a civilian trained nursing reserve, in 1908, for which she became Matron-in-Chief from 1910.
+With the outbreak of the First World War in 1914, Browne was responsible for the mobilisation of the TFNS, and its expansion from 3,000 to 7,000 nurses.
 Browne travelled across Britain and abroad inspecting living and working conditions of her nursing staff.
 Her work was recognised with a Bar to her Royal Red Cross.
 In 1918, Browne told her nurses: "Put a high ideal before you, and do your future service in a greater strength than your own, and your life will be for the betterment of the world."

 In 1916, Browne, who had long supported the nursing state registration bill, agreed that the time was right for a College of Nursing to be established.
 Both Browne and Sarah Swift had worked as Matron-in-Chief during the First World War, and both became actively involved in what was to become the Royal College of Nursing.
 Browne was a member of the first Royal College of Nursing Council from 1917 until her retirement in 1927 and was the first Honorary Treasurer of the college as well as the inaugural President (1922–25).

+Awards

 Browne was recognised for her work in the First World War in the 1919 New Year Honours, when she was appointed a Dame Grand Cross of the Order of the British Empire.
 The insignia of the damehood was conferred at an investiture on 31 July 1919.
 She received many honours for her work including an honorary degree in 1925 from Leeds University, the freedom of West Bromwich; and in July 1927, she was awarded the International Florence Nightingale Medal by the League of Red Cross Societies.